 The physics program is struggling to survive on the allocated annual budget; the program is always in the red.
-We beg the District to augment the Physics supplies budget and award more than one equipment request per year to support our program.
+We ask the District to augment the Physics supplies budget (4390) and award more than one equipment request per year to support our program.
 Since the 1990's, the Physics labs have been trying to build 13 complete sets of all physics lab equipment using our modest supplies budget.
 Most of the physics lab equipment was purchased at a time when 8 lab stations would meet the needs of our enrollments.
-To accommodate all the students, we need to have 13 complete sets.
-The supplies budget is also needed to repair and replace broken physics equipment, much of which is over 30 years old.
+The supplies budget is also needed to periodically repair and replace broken or uoutdated physics equipment, much of which is over 30 years old.